ikoyozu11/net-programming-telUsby/WEEK 4/README.md

 <hr>

-<p>Hello everyone👋, This is a repository for Networking Programming course code Socket Programming topic in semester 4 at the Telkomuniversity National Campus Surabaya🧑‍💻.</p>
+<p>Hello everyone👋, This is a repository for Networking Programming course code Socket Programming topic in semester 4 at the Telkomuniversity Surabaya🧑‍💻.</p>
 <p>Don't forget to leave a mark by giving a star⚡on this repository.</p>

 <hr>